 It was a crescent blade, nearly as long as the man was tall.
 Its edge looked sharp enough, even in the blur of the Reflecting Path, to cut through the darkness of night.
 Yugo had always favored weapons with intimidating curves, from bleeding swords to scimitars that looked more like animal tusks.
 Ten metal rings in the middle of it offered his finger bones purchase.
 A thick chain was attached between the rings that hung as low as his knee and then wrapped around his spine several times.
 It was easy to imagine such a weapon, when combined with bonepicking, tying knots around opponents in the air and then slicing straight through them.

 That was the way; Rob just had to follow Yugo’s reflection.
 It would go wherever the man himself went and even find a surface through which Rob could make it back to Porce.
-Yugo’s honed sense of gravitation no doubt drew him towards the tile.
+Yugo’s honed sense of gravitation no doubt drew him toward the tile.

 The two ran through the city, jumping any hurdles in their path.
 The carnage of the knuckles was easy to see; soon the only hurdles were the reflected corpses of bergfolk soldiers.
 Their armor was thick, but no armor could be both light enough to move in and strong enough to repel full bonepicking force.
 In some places the bodies were too thick to avoid; Rob’s booted feet squashed through them like rotted gourds.

 They stopped in front of a solid wall; it was Rob, Yugo, and sixty other knuckle reflections that had converged on that point.
 They stared at the blank wall silently and waited.
 It cracked, and then exploded into rubble.
-Back in Porce the ten knuckles must have all struck the wall with a flying bonepicking kick at the same time.
+Back in Porce the knuckles must have all struck the wall with a flying bonepicking kick at the same time.
 The reflections funneled into the chamber and Rob followed.

 This was it.
 A throne stood at the far end, rising from the white stone like a stump.
 Pearls the size of heads glittered everywhere.
 Blue and white carpets that swirled like whirlpools and waterfalls covered the floor all along its rounded edges.
 Organs with a thousand pipes that seemed to grow like the weeds of the water stuck out of the walls behind the throne.
 Rob guessed that in the real world there were fifty men standing in formation ready to do battle with the knuckles, because there were that many reflections gathered around the single mirror in the chamber.

 Rob elbowed his way to the front.
 Sure enough, he watched the confrontation as it began.
-Sat in the throne was Quillig Larpr, the supreme authority of the city.
+Sat in the throne was Quillig Larpr: the supreme authority of the city.
 He was an elder bergfolk with a beard so long and flowing that it covered most of his clothes and wound around his wrists and ankles.
 His neck was thickly muscled and the tops of his ears calloused from the weight of his sapphire crown.
 There was shock in his eyes; it was clear he had never conceived of anyone actually breaching his inner sanctum.
 Cardinal Second hovered at the foot of the throne, with his fifty royal guards positioned between it and Yugo.
 Sound did not travel between mirrors, so the exchange was silent, but Yugo’s grandiose gesticulating did all the talking.

 “I am Yugo the perfectly ignorant,” Rob mocked as he watched the purple man raise his hands to the ceiling.
 “I have spent countless days and endless resources reaching you so that I can accidentally destroy the world.”
 Yugo paced back and forth, his lengthy war cape dragging across the floor.
 “If only there were some way I could be less of a dolt, but I just can’t think of one.”

 Yugo pointed at the tile.
 His knuckles rushed past him to overwhelm the outnumbered guards.
 Their weapons clashed.
-Bonepickers hopped into the air and came down with the force of giant boulders, cracking the ground and smashing the bodies of the poor guards.
+Bonepickers hopped into the air and came down with the force of boulders, cracking the floor and smashing the bodies of the poor guards.
 Rob knew he could intervene, but there was a smart way to do it.
 Everything that happened now needed to be at least partly calculated if he had any hope of becoming a free man again.
 Unfortunately, that meant watching as the guards around the Flush crumbled.

 The bergfolk were highly trained, and so managed to take out several of the knuckles, but they could not last.
 They surrendered when there was just ten of their number left, and they were forced to the ground at the end of blades.
 Rob saw Inguin Glayshr among them; though the man gave orders to the cold rattlers he wasn’t expected to go into battle with their ilk.